Southeast Asia Mining is focused on restoring production at Thailand’s Song Toh and Boh Yai silver-lead-zinc mines.

-Exploration and Mine Permitting in ThailandSoutheast Asia Mining is a Canadian junior exploration and mining company.
-The Company is focused on discovering the full potential of the mineral-rich Kanchanaburi Province in Western, Thailand which is approximately 300 km northwest of Bangkok.
+Exploration and Mine Permitting in ThailandSoutheast Asia Mining is a Canadian Junior exploration and mining company focused on restoring production at Thailand’s Song Toh and Boh Yai silver-lead-zinc mines.
+The mines are located approximately 300 km.
+Northwest of Bangkok in Kanchanaburi Province of Western Thailand.
 The principal assets, the Song Toh and Boh Yai silver-lead-zinc mines were discovered in 1948 and produced 520,000 tonnes of lead and zinc concentrates until 2002 when mining operations discontinued due to uneconomic metal prices.
 Southeast Asia Mining has recently completed a Preliminary Economic Assessment using 22 years of historical operating records and data.
 The results of the study describe a very robust economic opportunity requiring a modest capital investment to refurbish the processing plant and resume production.
 As well, the area immediately adjacent to the mines is highly prospective and underexplored presenting considerable growth potential that could significantly enhance the life of mine, and the project economics.

 Presentation will be available shortly.

 - April 22nd, 2013 Southeast Asia Mining Corp. announces minimum $6,000,000 private placement of special warrants